sybilhoangRG/support.balsamiq.com/content/tutorials/firstmockup.md

 ## Exporting and next Steps

-Now that the Mockup is finished, you can easily export it as an image via the Project > Export > Mockup to PNG... (shortcut: CTRL/CMD + R) menu.
-Other export options are described in the [Exporting your Mockups](https://docs.balsamiq.com/desktop/exporting/) article.
+Now that the wireframe is finished, you can easily export it as an image via the Project > Export > Wireframe to PNG... (shortcut: CTRL/CMD + R) menu.
+Other export options are described in the [Exporting your Wireframes](https://docs.balsamiq.com/desktop/exporting/) article.

 ![](https://media.balsamiq.com/img/support/tutorials/firstmockup/FirstMockup-export.png)

 * * *

 Congratulations!
-You have now completed your first wireframe with [Balsamiq Mockups](https://balsamiq.com/products/mockups)!
+You have now completed your first wireframe with [Balsamiq](https://balsamiq.com/products/)!
 You are on your way to become an User Experience (UX) expert! :)

-For more information on any of the topics covered here, see the [Full Mockups Documentation](https://docs.balsamiq.com/desktop/).
+For more information on any of the topics covered here, see the [Full Balsamiq Documentation](https://docs.balsamiq.com/).